-Upon successful completion of this program, students will be able to:
+Upon successful completion of this program, students will be trained to:

 - 1. Prepare appropriate and accurate personal and business documents in word processing, electronic spreadsheet, database, and powerpoint software while using correct formatting, spelling and grammar. - 2.
 Effectively communicate verbally and in writing using correct language, grammar, spelling, and proofreading. - 3.
-Use computer applications and the Internet safely and ethically. - 4.
-Set up a simple manual accounting system for a small business. - 5.
-Apply and use basic mathematical calculations correctly. - 6.
-Identify rights and duties involving personal, legal, and community legal rights and requirements. - 7.
-Relate well with others in personal and business environment. - 8.
-Demonstrate a keyboarding skill of at least 30 wpm. - 9.
-Obtain employment relevant to training or be able to continue his/her education beyond the two-year degree.
+Set up a simple manual accounting system for a small business. - 4.
+Apply and use basic mathematical calculations correctly. - 5.
+Relate well with others in personal and business environment. - 6.
+Demonstrate a keyboarding skill of at least 30 wpm. - 7.
+Obtain entry level employment in the business industry.